[My

 The Knight’s Fee was part of the Baron’s duty to the Crown which could

 not be removed without considerable trouble and expense.
-It was clear that the Berkeleys could not allow
+It was clear that the Berkeleys

 When Saltmarsh wishes to sell the manor in